Code-Institute-Submissions/JessMair-Hand_Me_My_Bag_JanResub/README.md

 <img src="media/postpage.png" alt="post">

 - Contact Us form - A simple form that contains a name, subject and message field to enable even a non registered site visitor to get in touch.

 <img src="media/contactpage.png" alt="contact us form">

 - Likes - A small heart which is clear but turns a blush pink colour when the site user clicks on it.

 <img src="media/likes.jpg" alt="Likes">

 - Favicon
-I decided to use a premade favicon of a habdbag.
+I decided to use a premade favicon of a handbag.
 I wanted something bright that would stand out on the tab bar.

 <img src="media/tabfavicon.png" alt="favicon">